graphql/graphql-wg/rfcs/SemanticNullability.md

 [solution-6]: #-6-semanticnonnull-directive

-**Champion**: -
+**Champion**: @benjie

 Outline: https://specs.apollo.dev/nullability/v0.4/#@semanticNonNull

+This proposal relies on:
+- A new directive, `@semanticNonNull`
+- Either:
+  - A new introspection argument, `includeSemanticNonNull` (`__Field.type(includeSemanticNonNull: Boolean! = false)`), if represented as a type, or
+  - A new introspection field, `__Field.semanticNonNullLevels: [Int!]`, if represented as field metadata

-This proposal (which is already adopted in a few places!) introduces a directive that can be added to fields to indicate their semantic nullability (and that of their nested list positions).
+The directive (which is already adopted in a few places!) can be added to fields to indicate their semantic nullability (and that of their nested list positions).

 ```graphql
 directive @semanticNonNull(levels: [Int!]! = [0]) on FIELD_DEFINITION